RediSearch/redisearch-getting-started/docs/007-query-movies.md

 ```

 The result is very similar to the previous query:
-* 186 document found
+* 186 documents found
-* the first document is the older one, released in 1966
+* the first document is the oldest one, released in 1966
-* the latest movie of the batch is released in 2014
+* the latest movie of the batch was released in 2014

-To paginate to the next batch you need to change the limit as follow:
+To paginate to the next batch you need to change the limit as follows:

 ```
 > FT.SEARCH "idx:movie" "@genre:{Action}" LIMIT 100 200  SORTBY release_year ASC RETURN 2 title release_year